Your Runner’s Guide to CBD

 What is CBD

 CBD is one of over 100 cannabinoids (chemical messages) found in cannabis plants.
-CBD products work by boosting the body’s endocannabinoid system (EC).
+CBD products work by boosting the body’s endocannabinoid system (EC) and there are plenty of products to choose from such as CBD vape and pure CBD oil.
 This system “is a unique signaling pathway that controls the function of a variety of systems throughout the body, including the cardiovascular system,” explains Nicholas DiPatrizio, Ph.D., a professor of biomedical sciences at the University of California, Riverside School of Medicine.

 Endocannabinoids are familiar to runners because they are believed to boost mood.
 That euphoric phenomenon is considered to be from activation of the same receptors in the brain which tetrahydrocannabinol (THC) in marijuana uses to create the "high".
 CBD "works through distinct—albeit not definitively identified—signaling systems than THC,” DiPatrizio says.
 CBD, however, does not give you a "high" and considered non-psychoactive.

 How do you take it?
-CBD comes in a huge variety of consumable products, including edibles, tinctures, vapes, and topical applications.
-Pure Hemp CBD offers a specific targeted Hemp CBD Protein Powder designed to aid with recovery after workouts for bodybuilders and those looking to use meal replacement shakes for maintaining a healthy weight.
+CBD comes in a huge variety of consumable products, including edibles, tinctures, CBD vape, and topical applications.
+Pure Hemp CBD offers a specific targeted CBD Protein Powder designed to aid with recovery after workouts for bodybuilders and those looking to use meal replacement shakes for maintaining a healthy weight.

 At this point, companies offering CBD products are more mom and pop so the industry is a bit all over the place with many brands using cheap, ineffective oils from China.
 Doctor's are urging CBD users to only choose brands with third-party testing to verify the potency as many people are frustratingly wasting money and not getting the help they deserve.

-Advocates for cannabis say this non-psychoactive relief helps with a wide array of conditions, from anxiety and insomnia to nausea and pain from inflammation.
-Because of the workings of the EC.
+Advocates for cannabis say this non-psychoactive relief helps with a wide array of conditions, and promotes health, wellness and relaxation, because of the workings of the EC.

 “The endocannabinoid system is found in every organ throughout the body and controls many physiological processes, including food intake and energy balance, learning and memory, and pain processing, to name a few,” explains DiPatrizio.

-“It can affect everything from emotion to pain to appetite to energy metabolism to brain function to even the immune system and inflammation,” reports Hector Lopez, another M.D. advocating for CBD.
+“It can affect everything from emotion to pain to appetite to energy metabolism to brain function to even the immune system and inflammation,” reports Hector Lopez, another M.D. advocating for pure CBD oil.
 He adds, “When you have a system that cross talks with all those pathways, then there are very few things the endocannabinoid system does not influence.”

 Backing these physicians are over 1,350 pieces of clinical evidence showcasing CBD's amazing usages, but again, no claims can be official until a lot more parts of this plant can be deeply studied.